Industrial Development Revenue Bond Program

 - Land.
 No more than 25% of the bond proceeds can be used to acquire land.

 - Acquisition of Existing Manufacturing Facilities.
-The acquisition of an existing facility can be financed if at least 15% of the portion of the bond amount used to purchase the facility is spent on rehabilitation of the building within a two-year period.
+The acquisition of an existing facility (including manufacturing equipment) can be financed if at least 15% of the portion of the bond amount used to purchase the facility is spent on eligible rehabilitation expenditures within a two-year period.

 - Maturity.
 The average maturity of the bonds cannot exceed 120% of the average economic life of the assets financed.